Twin Township, Darke County, Ohio: Name and history

 Statewide, other Twin Townships are located in Preble and Ross counties.

 Twin Township was established in 1817 from land given by Greenville Township.
 The township takes its name from Twin Creek.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are Mike Schweiterman, Jerry Snyder and Wayne Stutz, and the clerk is Deborah Dynes.